TM0987/TM0987/README.md

 -->

 # 💫 About Me:
 Hi!
 My name is Tej Mehta.
-I'm a junior studying computer science (quantum information specialization) at the University of Maryland.<br>
+I'm a junior studying computer science and math at the University of Maryland.<br>
 Feel free to reach me at tmehta11@umd.edu.<br>